allyapp/heroku_autoscaler/README.md

 }

 # This is the method that should be executed with the desired frequency using the scheduler

-HerokuAutoscaler::Scaler.new(options.merge(autoscaling_options)).autoscale
+options.merge!(autoscaling_options)
+HerokuAutoscaler::Scaler.new(options).autoscale
 ````

-## Examples of usage with a scheduler a scheduler
+## Examples of usage with a scheduler

+### Rufus scheduler

 ## Tests

+If you want to contribute, to run tests locally you'll need to run them using [Foreman](https://github.com/ddollar/foreman)
+    $ foreman run bundle exec rspec

+The acceptance tests were created reproducing the exact scenarios making use of [ruby-jmeter](https://github.com/flood-io/ruby-jmeter) against a real heroku app.
+Heroku and NewRelic real ENV variables have been replaced in the ``.env`` file in this gem and also in the recorded fixtures.

 ## Contributing